vincentchu/eth-private-net/README.md

 Welcome to the Geth JavaScript console!
 ```

-The first thing you can do is check Alice's balance, which should show exactly 1e+18 Wei (1 ether).
+The first thing you can do is check Alice's balance, which should show exactly 1e+18 Wei (1 Ether).

 ```
 > eth.getBalance("0xdda6ef2ff259928c561b2d30f0cad2c2736ce8b6")